Geno Smith leads first-team offense during first day of Seahawks’ OTAs

 Seattle will play two on the road — at Pittsburgh and Dallas — while hosting the Bears.

-What Carroll said the key for the QBs for now is to know “what we’re asking and what the situation calls for and adapt make decisions and show us what you know."
+For now, Carroll said, the key for the QBs is to know “what we’re asking and what the situation calls for and adapt, make decisions and show us what you know.”

 That’s where Smith figures to shine for now with his experience in the offense, which includes three starts last year when Wilson was out with a middle finger injury — the only three games Wilson missed in his Seattle career.